Planting and Care

 Where is your terrarium?

-Consider how much light the location you want your terrarium to go gets.
-Some plants love lots of direct light, like Succulents, but most houseplants prefer indirect/filtered light, like Begonias, or even shade away from the window, like Selaginella.
+Some plants love lots of direct light, like succulents; but most houseplants prefer indirect/filtered light, like begonias.
+Some houseplants even prefer shade, like selaginella.

 green moss on rocks in river